linuxserver/Heimdall/readme.md

 Consider contributing to https://github.com/linuxserver/Heimdall/discussions/categories/search-providers to help others add new ones.

-The item at the top of the list `Tiles` allows you to search for apps on your dashboard by name, helpful when you have lots of icons.
+The item at the top of the list `Tiles` allows you to search for apps on your dashboard by name, this can be helpful when you have lots of icons.

 ## New background image not being set
-If you are using the docker image or a default php install you may find images over 2MB wont get set as the background image, you just need to change the `upload_max_filesize` in the php.ini.
+If you are using the docker image or a default php install you may find images over 2MB won't get set as the background image, you just need to change the `upload_max_filesize` in the php.ini.

 If you are using the linuxserver.io docker image simply edit `/path/to/config/php/php-local.ini` and add `upload_max_filesize = 30M` to the end.